 “Americans are living longer and the consequence is more people needing long term care,” Jessie Slome, director of the American Association for Long-Term Care Insurance said.

-Long-term care insurance is an important investment, and a frequently misunderstood one.
-According to AALTCI research, half of all newly opened long-term care insurance policy claims paid for in-home care.
+Long-term care insurance, like life insurance policies, is an important investment, and a frequently misunderstood one.
+According to AALTCI research, half of all newly opened long-term care service insurance policy claims paid for in-home care where medicare did not.

 “Contrary to what most people think, the vast majority of long term care insurance pays for care in the home or in assisted living communities, not in skilled nursing homes,” Slome said.
 “Consider long term care insurance as nursing home avoidance protection.”

 Currently, in-home care services cost anywhere from $14 to $28 per hour.
 However, the cost of long-term care is expected to increase in the next few decades.
 Thirty years from now, the annual cost will increase approximately 330 percent or around $300,000 per year, for in-home care.
 Nursing homes and assisted living facilities will increase even more.
 Even with savings and investments, it can be difficult to prepare for such a high-cost situation, which is why long-term care insurance is a smart investment in the long run.

 Some may not see the value of long-term care insurance because they see it as an expense rather than an investment.
 According to policyholders and industry experts, however, the cost of in-home care can ruin you financially if you are not prepared.

 Mrs. Mitchell, an in-home client of Amada, said purchasing a long-term care insurance policy was the best financial decision she ever made.